 Weavile is Sneasel, but more.
 Sometimes those evolutions are boring, but sometimes – like here – they compound on what was already successful.
 She’s still got those gangly, impish proportions, but her claws are longer and more accentuated.
-Most of her asymmetry has been evened out now, from her claws being a more stable three toes to a properly-centered head absolutely kitted out with her ill-gotten goods.
+Most of her asymmetry has been evened out now, from her claws being a more stable three toes to a properly-centered head absolutely kitted out with colorful trophies.
 She does get a side-smirk with a snaggletooth, though, so that’s something to make up for the loss of her other ear.

 Personally, I’ve always loved using Weavile in the games.
-She’s something of a glass cannon – she crumples if a Fighting-type so much as looks at her – but in a game where knockouts can regularly happen in one or two turns, her overwhelming speed and attack make her great for just bowling over NPCs.
+She’s something of a glass cannon – she crumples if a Fighting-type so much as looks at her – but in a game where knockouts can regularly happen in one or two turns, her overwhelming speed and attack make her great for just tearing through NPCs.
 Plus, she has some great, varied moves in her arsenal, and translates well to competitive play.
 What’s not to love?